 During the wet season, hiking in French Polynesia is no longer in fashion.
 The rain makes the paths muddy and slippery.
 However, the nature of the high islands, namely the mountains, will never appear as green and lively as on these rainy days.

 Between two showers, you will try to enjoy the beach and water activities.
 However, the real interest of coming during the southern summer lies under the surface of the water.
 Diving in French Polynesia becomes very important during the rainy months.
-Indeed, the diving conditions are often remarkable and the showers do not affect the visibility which remains excellent.
+Indeed, the diving conditions are often remarkable and the visibility remains excellent.
 This season is also the time of migration and reproduction of some species, especially the Great Hammerhead Shark.
+Book your dives today!

 Best Time to Visit French Polynesia: When Prices Are at Their Lowest